 In addition: posters or stickers not displayed in designated spaces will be removed by a cleaning contractor as soon as possible.
 Cleaning costs will be charged to the organiser shown on the poster, sticker, etc.

 Do not forget the numerous notice boards in the corridors of UT buildings.
 An excellent medium for highlighting your events and other messages.
-You can find more information about producing posters and stickers on the house style page (M&C).
+You can find more information about producing posters and stickers on the visual identity page (MC).
+You can see which communication tools are suited to which target group.
+See the item communication channels by target group (MC).